nasust/basic-design-personal-blog/README.md

     post = "/:section/:year/:month/:filename"
 ```

-By default, subsections are included in the path, so
-If you move an article to another subsection, the URL changes.
+By default, subsections are included in the path, so if you move an article to another subsection, the URL will change.

 ## Hierarchy Categories